MP suspended over sexual harassment claim

 A Labour Party spokesperson said he had been suspended "pending due process" and added "it would not be appropriate to comment further on an ongoing case".

-Speaking before his suspension was announced, Mr Woodcock said the complaint had been referred to Labour's national constitutional committee.
+In a statement, Mr Woodcock said the complaint had been referred to Labour's national constitutional committee.

-"I do not accept this but know the complaint must be thoroughly and fairly investigated," he said.
+"I do not accept the charge being brought against me but have been co-operating fully with the process and remain committed to a thorough and fair investigation of the case," he said.

-Mr Woodcock said he has only spoken "in the light of newspaper stories" to make the situation clear to his constituents.
+"I am therefore very concerned that one of the very few individuals with knowledge of the case chose to place selective details of it in newspapers this weekend.
+Labour's new general secretary has cited this publicity as a reason to suspend me from the Labour whip.

 A Labour Party spokesperson said "all allegations are fully investigated" and any disciplinary action is "taken in line with the party's rule book and procedures".